AdamSobieski/Foundation/Notes/Finite-state Machine Object Model.md

 Let us use the symbol $c_{i}$ to indicate the current state of finite-state machine $m_{i}$.

-Those menu items to be displayed or enabled in a software application can be defined to be the union of those expressed to be enabled on the current state of each parallel finite-state automaton in its system of parallel finite-state machines.
+Those menu items to be displayed or enabled in a software application can be defined to be the union of those expressed to be enabled on the current state of each parallel finite-state machine in its system of parallel finite-state machines.

 $$\bigcup\limits_{i=1}^{N} f(c_{i})$$